 In cases involving juvenile offenders, extreme caution must be taken to ensure that testimony is obtained voluntarily and not arising out of coercion or confusion.
 The defendant-appellant in this case may have waived his Miranda rights to give a confession, but courts still have to consider whether confessions from juveniles are truly made voluntarily and with understanding.

 When a court is considering a defendant’s confession, they cannot look at the confession in isolation, but rather they must consider the circumstances.
 For example, were any coercive or deceptive police tactics used to obtain the confession?
 Were the defendant’s parents present at the time of the confession?
 What was the defendant’s mental/physical state at the time of the interrogation?

-If your juvenile son or daughter has been accused of a crime, we invite you to contact The Koffel Law Firm in Columbus, Ohio today to ensure their rights are protected.
+If your juvenile son or daughter has been accused of a crime, we invite you to contact Koffel Brininger Nesbitt in Columbus, Ohio today to ensure their rights are protected.